anhmht/headless-cms/content/post/en/dich-vu-thanh-lap-cong-ty-gia-re-tron-goi.md

 ---
 id: ee7de31f-7178-48c5-a27e-8da7d680f109
-postVN: Dịch vụ thành lập công ty giá rẻ trọn gói
+postVN: "Dịch vụ thành lập công ty giá rẻ trọn gói "
 title: Cheap company establishment service package
-summary: More than 10 years of experience with a team of experienced professionals, Law4you has affirmed its role and position as one of the consulting and providing services for setting up a company at a cheap price of  1,400,000  VND .
+summary: More than 10 years of experience with a team of experienced professionals, Law4you has affirmed its role and position as one of the consulting and providing services for setting up a company at a cheap price of  1,200,000  VND .
 Full service company establishment to meet the needs of customers in Ho Chi Minh City.
 Ho Chi Minh as well as other provinces across the country.
 Above all, we are the company that accompanies Start Ups in the early stages of starting a business to become successful entrepreneurs.
 Below